LostArtefacts/TR-Rando/TR2RandomizerCore/Resources/Documentation/ENEMIES.md

 Winston will only appear in at most two levels as he is more of an Easter Egg than anything else.

+## Guising
+Currently only the bird monster is targeted for guising.
+Either type of monk or MaskedGoon1 can be disguised as the bird monster.
+This is achieved by importing the bird monster model so that the correct textures, meshes, animations etc are in place, but then changing the model ID of the `TRModel` object for the bird monster to be one of the guisers.
+This tells the game to use that model's behaviour, strength etc, but the in-level definition points to the bird monster appearance.
+All other enemies were tested as guisers but only these had animations that matched.

+## Misc Rules
+`EnemyRandomizer` has a few other checks in place as follows.
+* The enemies at the end of Diving Area must be killable.
+* Checks are done if docile bird monsters are in place in terms of eligible guisers (for example, we can't have both types of monk, MaskedGoon1 and docile bird monsters together).
+* If an enemy spawns on a tile with an item, it must be killable.
+Outwith `EnemyRandomizer`, we ensure that item randomization takes place first for this reason.
+* Enemies that spawn in water must be water enemies.
+Room draining is currently disabled.

 ## Difficulty
 Enemy difficulty is calculated approximately in order to decide how much extra ammo to give for unarmed levels.
 The `_enemyDifficulties` dictionary in `EnemyUtilities` holds the categorisation of each enemy type.
 This is loosely based on enemy strength but also on how awkward the enemy is to deal with, for example the flamethrower.